text2gene/metavariant/README.rst

 You are free to modify it for commercial and non-commercial uses; just don't try to sell it as-is.

-Contributions, extensions, bug reports, suggestions, and swear words all happily accepted, in that order.
+Contributions, extensions, pull requests, issues, suggestions, and swear words all happily accepted, in that order.

 naomi@text2gene.com